magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 ## Overview

 Radeon GPU Profiler (RGP) is a **GPU profiling tool** developed by AMD.
 It is a graphics profiling tool, which captures a single frame and tells you where all your time is being spent.
 This document is a how-to for installing the tool and using it with a Magic Leap 2 device.
 Extensive documentation for RGP exists [here](https://radeon-gpuprofiler.readthedocs.io/en/latest/).
-This document is just a primer for getting up and running with RGP, targeting Magic Leap OS.
+This document is a primer for getting up and running with RGP, targeting Magic Leap OS.

-## Limitations of RGP

-This version of RGP has the following limitations:

-* RGP only works on *userdebug* lumin-aosp (*user* not yet supported)
-* RGP requires that you disable *SELinux* (shown below)

-RGP only supports **Vulkan**; it does not support OpenGL.
-You can successfully target an OpenGL app and profile a frame, but that's only because the Magic Leap graphics pipeline ultimately ends up doing Vulkan activity, regardless of whether the app is making OpenGL calls or Vulkan.
-That said, the insight gathered from profiling an OpenGL app is not really meaningful.
-Really, this is a tool meant for use on Vulkan apps.

 ### About RGP